eclipse-archived/smarthome/extensions/binding/org.eclipse.smarthome.binding.digitalstrom/README.md

 | totalElectricMeter | Number | The total electric meter channel indicates the current electric meter value in killowatt hours of all connected circuits to the digitalSTROM-System. | dssBridge  |
 | scene | Switch | The scene channel allows to call or undo a scene from digitalSTROM. | Scene |

+**Notes:**
+ *Channels with accepted command type increase and decrease:*
+  * digitalSTROM will only evaluate increase and decrease commands, if a scene was called before which turn the device on.

+ *Blinds:*
+ * Increase, decrease and up, down commands of the shade channel changes the angle in digitalSTROM, too.
+If you want to set only the position, you have to set the value directly.
+ * To protect the slats digitalSTROM changes the position by setting the angle, too, if the position is very high or low.
+So if you want to see the correct position, you have to send a refresh or stop command, if the blind is ready.

 ## Full Example